Enters into effect: 1 January 2021 (version 11)

 - A service provider acting in respect of SWITCH in its own name and for its own account, which applies for domain names under ".ch" and ".li" for its customers with SWITCH and commissions the latter to register and administer these on the basis of a registrar agreement concluded between it and SWITCH.

-- Entry of the domain name in the database and where applicable the zonefile.
+- Entry of the domain name in the domain name register and where applicable the zonefile.

-- Deletion of the domain name by the holder or deletion requested by a third party and approved by the holder.
+- Deletion of the domain name by the administrating registrar on behalf of the holder.

-- Request refers to a request to SWITCH for registration of a domain name or for undertaking an administrative action.
+- Request refers to a submission to SWITCH concerning the registration or administration of a domain name.

-- Unilateral cancellation of the registration of a domain name by SWITCH or the registrar.
+- Unilateral cancellation of the registration of a domain name by SWITCH.

 - Technical contact

-- The person or position responsible at the registrar which is available to SWITCH and the holder in the event of technical problems connected with a domain name.
+- The person or body which is available to SWITCH and the holder in the event of technical problems connected with a domain name.

-- Transfer of a specific domain name from the previous holder to a new one, for which SWITCH simultaneously deletes and re-registers this domain name.
+- Transfer of a specific domain name from the previous holder to a new one.

 - Unicode Code Points